INSIGHT-Malaysia's Top Glove fired whistleblower before virus outbreak

 Fast-forward almost three months, Top Glove’s complex of factories and dormitories in Klang, 40 km (25 miles) west of Kuala Lumpur, has become Malaysia’s biggest coronavirus cluster with more than 5,000 infections, about 94% of them foreigners, the country’s health ministry said in a statement on Dec.
 1.

-Top Glove did not comment on that number at the time.
-It said on Wednesday that a total of 5,147 workers in its Klang factories have tested positive.
+On Monday, Top Glove reported its first death from the virus, a 29-year-old worker from Nepal.
+On Wednesday the company had said a total of 5,147 workers in its Klang factories had tested positive.

 The episode is another indicator of how the risk of infection by the virus has fallen most heavily on poorer, manual workers in crowded facilities across the world, from meat-packing plants to shipping warehouses.